OpenGrow-Box/OpenGrowBox/readme.md

         - FAN Pin 3: Can be ignored or read data from it
         - FAN Pin 4: Set it to a D3/D0/D2 Pin on ESP
 - **Optional Sensors:** SHT31, DHT11, etc.

 ---

----
-NEWS:
+## NEWS:
----
-## Module Industrial
+### Module Industrial - Node-RED ONLY
 Industrial Version:

 Pi4 or Linux Vm/Linux-Computer
 Sensors
-NodeRed
+Node-RED
 Python
 Grafana
 Influxdb or other db

-FREE - Public Version for Cannabis Social Clubs and industrial/medical Production is avaiable soon.
+FREE - Public Version for Cannabis Social Clubs and industrial/medical production is available soon.

 ---

 Feel free to customize the setup and add additional sensors as per your requirements.
 You can scale this in big ranges.
 If you need help, just don't hesitate to contact me.
 Enjoy automating your grow tents with OpenGrowBox!